Another backboarded body rolls in. I slip from my perch at the computer and greet the emergency medical technician.

 I want my patients to be able to afford the evaluations and treatments that will prevent undue physical, emotional, and financial morbidity.
 I am about to embark on my career in primary care and will work earnestly to provide preventive and affordable care — work I hope our health care infrastructure will allow.

-Sarah Smith is an internal medicine-pediatrics resident.
+Sarah E. Smith is an internal medicine-pediatrics physician.

 This post originally appeared on the Costs of Care Blog.
 Costs of Care is a 501c3 nonprofit that is transforming American health care delivery by empowering patients and their caregivers to deflate medical bills.
 Follow us on Twitter @costsofcare.